JAlcocerT/JAlcocerT/content/blog/dev-web-ghost-astro.md

 I need to think a way to move forward to scale how I serve websites.

-But probably this wont be my way to go.
+> But probably, this setup (Ghost x Astro) wont be my way to go.

 ### Why that much love to Astro